justin-tay/aws-ca/README.md

 When using Windows the [`certreq`](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/certreq_1) application can be used to generate the CSR using an `inf` configuration file.

 The private key will stored in the Windows certificate store in the `Certificate Enrollment Requests` folder in either the `Current User` or `Local Computer` certificate store if `MachineKeySet` is `TRUE`.

+Note that Browsers will only use client certificates under `Personal` in the `Current User` certificate store.

 The `certlm.msc` command can be used to open the `Local Computer` certificate store in Windows.